Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

   - Mirror the existing API surface (`loadProjects`, `createProject`, `upsertProject`, `deleteProject`, `buildSnapshotFromState`) in a new remote-aware module (likely `src/components/collage/utils/templates.ts`).
   - Cache template records locally (e.g., Map keyed by `id`) with timestamps so focus refetches do not hammer the API.
   - `loadProjects` → `API.graphql(listTemplates)`; `createProject` → `createTemplate` + initialize protected S3 objects; `upsertProject` → conditional `updateTemplate` plus snapshot/thumbnail uploads when signatures change; `deleteProject` → `deleteTemplate` + S3 cleanup.
-  - Keep a feature flag or fallback path to the current localStorage implementation during rollout, and note decommission steps once remote sync stabilizes.
+  - Remove the legacy localStorage fallback entirely once remote helpers are reliable; migrate callers to the new module in a single pass so cached state cannot drift.

 ## Phase 3 – Editor Integration & Cleanup
 - [ ] Swap the editor autosave pipeline (`saveProjectNow`, autosave effects, thumbnail regeneration) to call the new async helpers.
-Introduce debouncing or a write queue to avoid overlapping mutations and to coalesce thumbnail + state updates.
+Introduce a debounced write queue that coalesces rapid edits (dragging, text tweaks) and keeps metadata-only payloads small.
+- [ ] Block navigation while a save is in flight (React Router transition blocker + `beforeunload`), surface a visible “Saving…” indicator, but keep in-editor interactions responsive.
+Only disable actions that would drop pending work (e.g., closing dialogs, switching templates) until the queue clears.
+- [ ] On save failures, coalesce and retry with the latest queued state; discard superseded mutations so rapid edits resolve to the freshest snapshot/thumbnail pair.
+Record telemetry/toasts for repeated failures.
 - [ ] Make sure the `/projects` view reflects remote changes promptly (refetch after mutations or maintain a shared store).
 Currently `ProjectsPage` reloads on window focus; adjust or supplement as needed.
 Consider renaming UI copy (“Your Memes”) once Templates are end-user visible.
 - [ ] Retire or gate the `localStorage` fallback once production data is validated.
 If a migration script is required to migrate existing local drafts, capture the high-level steps and required approvals; avoid documenting direct `amplify push`/apply commands.
 - [ ] Add or update tests (e.g., mock Amplify in unit tests for the helper layer, add smoke tests around the CRUD cycle).
 Track gaps here until implemented.